jigx-com/jigx-docs-examples/docs/Jig Types/jig_list.md

 :::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{alt="Horizontal list" src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/iAXv2THQLhsn2rID-i7pl_horizontallistdd.PNG" size="90" width="1240" height="2500" caption="Horizontal list" darkSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/PPVUkNZW1vwnoioyXx8EN_horizontallistdd.PNG" position="center" darkWidth="1240" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/iAXv2THQLhsn2rID-i7pl_horizontallistdd.PNG" darkHeight="2500"}
+::Image[]{alt="Horizontal list" src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/iAXv2THQLhsn2rID-i7pl_horizontallistdd.PNG" size="90" caption="Horizontal list" position="center"}

 :::

 ::::VerticalSplitItem
 This provides an example of a horizontal list with some UI elements like an image and values configured.
-Horizontal lists are especially helpful when used on a Composite Jig with other Jigs.&#x20;
+Horizontal lists are especially helpful when used on a Composite Jig with other Jigs.

 **Examples:**

-See the full code sample using <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/horizontal-lists/list-horizontal-sd.jigx" target="_blank">static data</a> in GitHub.&#x20;
+See the full code sample using [static data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/horizontal-lists/list-horizontal-sd.jigx) in GitHub.
-See the full code sample using <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-horizontal-dd.jigx" target="_blank">dynamic data</a> in GitHub.&#x20;
+See the full code sample using [dynamic data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-horizontal-dd.jigx) in GitHub.

 **Datasources:**

-See the full datasource code sample for <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/repair-services-static.jigx" target="_blank">static data</a> in GitHub.&#x20;
+See the full datasource code sample for [static data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/repair-services-static.jigx) in GitHub.
-See the full datasource code sample for <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/cleaning-services-dynamic.jigx" target="_blank">dynamic data</a> in GitHub.
+See the full datasource code sample for [dynamic data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/cleaning-services-dynamic.jigx) in GitHub.

 :::hint{type="success"}
 Using the code below requires data in the database, the jigx.sample solution has the data provided for cleaning -services.
-You can use the cleaning-services.csv file in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/cleaning-services.csv" target="_blank">GitHub</a> and upload it via the [Data]() configuration in Jigx Management.
+You can use the cleaning-services.csv file in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/cleaning-services.csv) and upload it via the [Data]() configuration in Jigx Management.
 :::

 Other examples:

-See more code samples for <a href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/horizontal-lists" target="_blank">horizontal lists</a> in GitHub.
+See more code samples for [horizontal lists](https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/horizontal-lists) in GitHub.
 ::::
 :::::